linkerd/linkerd-examples/gob/k8s/README.md

 :; export NAMERCTL_BASE_URL=http://104.197.215.51
 :; namerctl dtab create default k8s/namerd/default.dtab
 :; namerctl dtab get default
-# version AAAAAAAAAAE=
+# version AAAAAAAAAAI=
-/srv         => /io.l5d.k8s/default/http ;
+/srv                => /#/io.l5d.k8s/default/grpc ;
+/srv/proto.GenSvc   => /srv/gen ;
-/host        => /srv ;
+/srv/proto.WordSvc  => /srv/word ;
-/http/1.1/*  => /host ;
+/grpc               => /srv ;
 ```

 A delegation table describes how named requests,
-e.g. _/http/1.1/GET/foosvc/bar_, are routed onto a service discovery
+e.g. _/svc/myService/myMethod_, are routed onto a service discovery
 backend.
 In kubernetes, the _io.l5d.k8s_ namer is used to resolve
 names against the kubernetes Endpoints API (which describes Service
 objects).
 In this dtab, we discover endpoints in the _default_
-kubernetes namespace with the _http_ port, and use a request's `Host`
+kubernetes namespace with the _grpc_ port, and map the name of a protobuf
-header to map to a Service name.
+service to a kubernetes service.
 The linkerd documentation contains a
 richer description of [Dtabs](https://linkerd.io/doc/dtabs/).

 Now, we're ready to deploy Gob's service.